 Golden hour light

-Many times with studio lighting professional photographers are trying to replicate natural light, but not always.
+Many times professional photographers are trying to replicate natural light with studio lighting, but not always.
 Sometimes the fun part of studio lighting is being able to create light that’s completely different from natural light.

 Different lighting setups for portraits